-In looking through the characters, you may not understand a character, you may not be sure which state of a character to choose, or a character or state may not be clear on your specimen.
-It's better to skip the character in such cases.
-Do not guess!
+In looking through the features, you may not be sure which state of a feature to choose, or a feature or state may not be clear on your specimen.
+Skipping the feature entirely in such cases is always an option.

-As you work through the list of Features Available, you may find some characters or character states that you do not understand.
-If so, review the character notes page attached to each character name.
-These pages contain explanatory notes, state illustrations or photographic examples, and recommendations for best use of the character.
-In fact, it's a good idea to check the character notes before using any character the first time, and to become familiar with the notes for all the characters.
+As you work through the list of Features Available, you may find some features or feature states that you do not understand.
+If so, review any explanatory notes and illustrations that may be associated with the features and states.
+In fact, it is a good idea to check the notes and illustrations before using any feature for the first time, and to become familiar with these for all the features.